SUBJECT: National Osteogenesis Imperfecta Awareness Week Proclamation

 Osteogenesis Imperfecta (OI) is a genetic bone disorder characterized by fragile bones that break easily.
 It is also known as “brittle bone disease.

-Volunteers are joining the Osteogenesis Imperfecta Foundation, the only voluntary national health organization dedicated to helping people cope with the problems associated with osteogenesis imperfecta, to promote April 30 - May 7, 2016 as National OI Awareness Week.
+Volunteers are joining the Osteogenesis Imperfecta Foundation, the only voluntary national health organization dedicated to helping people cope with the problems associated with osteogenesis imperfecta, to promote May 6-May 13,2017 as National OI Awareness Week.
 These efforts will improve the quality of life for people with osteogenesis imperfecta by increasing the awareness of this rare disease among the public, media, government, and medical communities.

 Below is suggested language for the National OI Awareness Week proclamation: